101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Parking

-There is free roadside parking available on the cliff top.
+There is free roadside parking available along the cliff top.

 Beach

 The beach is predominantly sandy.
-There can be a bit of shingle along the shore line.
+There can be a line of shingle along the shore line.
+There are groynes approximately every 200 metres.

 Fisherman's Walk Beach